Surface Area-to-Volume Ratio

 Metabolic rates must fall.

 Written for BIOL 220 at the University of Washington, this song explains the relationship between body size and mass-specific metabolic rate.
 It references the formulas for the surface area and volume of a cube with sides of length L: 6L2 and L3, respectively.
 These formulas should be written out explicitly to avoid confusion.
-Also, the alliteration of “large” and “low” in the line “If you’re large, it's low," the alliteration of "large" and "low" facilitates recall that a large body size implies a low surface area-to-volume ratio.
+Also, the alliteration of “large” and “low” in the line “If you’re large, it’s low” reminds students to group these two adjectives together (a large body size implies a low surface area-to-volume ratio).